SantoshGowrisetty/ELK/cluster_n_components_setup/ELK_Cluster_Settings/Logstash_Work/For_opensearch_README.txt

-#to send data to Opensearch change the output section as follows (as done in logstash_bankcsv.conf)
+#to send data to Opensearch change the output section as follows (as done in logstash_bankcsv.conf,fb_pipline.conf)

 output {
   opensearch {